jtdaugherty/brick/docs/index.rst

 while ``brick`` builds on those to provide a high-level application abstraction and combinators for expressing user interface layouts.

+This documentation is intended to provide a high-level overview of the library's design along with guidance for using it, but details on specific functions can be found in the Haddock documentation.

 The process of writing an application using ``brick`` entails writing two important functions: